 Biobutanol is an alternative to conventional transportation fuels.
 The benefits of biobutanol include:

-- Fewer Emissions—Carbon dioxide captured by growing feedstocks reduces overall greenhouse gas emissions by balancing carbon dioxide released from burning biobutanol.
+Fewer emissions—Fewer emissions are generated with the use of biobutanol compared with petroleum fuels.
+Carbon dioxide captured by growing feedstocks reduces overall greenhouse gas emissions by balancing carbon dioxide released from burning biobutanol.

 Research and Development

-Learn more about methanol from the links below.
-The AFDC and U.S. Department of Energy do not necessarily recommend or endorse these companies (see disclaimer).
+Learn more about biobutanol from the links below.
+The Alternative Fuels Data Center (AFDC) and DOE do not necessarily recommend or endorse these companies (see disclaimer).